 To know the history of this festivity, we have to go back several centuries.
 Specifically to the night of September 24, 1218, when the Virgin of La Mercè appeared simultaneously to King James I, St. Peter Nolasco and St. Raymond of Penyafort to ask them to create an order of monks dedicated to saving imprisoned Christians.

-This festival, which therefore has a religious origin, is also full of cultural traditions: with a very popular character, the festival of La Mercè is characterised by leisure in the streets, which are filled with giants and bigheads, fire and demons, human towers known as «castells» and music.
-But don’t be scared, although it sounds a little strange, and even dangerous, in fact it’s not.
-The gegants are nothing more than tall figures, with heads and hands of papier-mâché, who have the rest of the body covered with clothes.
-They have a wooden structure inside and there is a person inside them to make the giants dance.
-The bigheads are large carton.
-And to make it clear, the demons are the name given to the people who make the correfoc (fire corridor), typical of Catalonia.
-Sounds fun, doesn’t it?
+This festivity, which, therefore, has a religious origin, is also full of cultural traditions of a very popular character, it is characterized by leisure in the streets, which are filled with gegants (giants) and big-heads, fire and demons, human towers known as castells (human towers) and music.
+But don’t be scared, although it sounds a bit strange, and even dangerous, it is not.
+The gegants are nothing more than tall figures, with papier-mâché heads and hands, with the rest of their bodies covered with clothes.
+They have a wooden structure inside and a person is put inside them to make the gegants dance.
+The cabezudos are large papier-mâché heads that are worn with a matching costume.
+And just to make it clear, the demons are the name given to the people who make the correfoc (fire-runner), typical of Catalonia.
+Sounds like fun, doesn’t it?

 La Mercè festivities: where to stay

 If you are looking for accommodation in Barcelona for La Mercè, at MH Apartments we have different options of tourist apartments in Barcelona.
-Specifically, 11 holiday apartment buildings in the centre of Barcelona (Las Ramblas, Eixample and Sagrada Familia).
+Specifically, 11 holiday apartment buildings in the center of Barcelona (Las Ramblas, Eixample and Sagrada Familia).